jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 410 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make all such regulations as may in his opinion be necessary or expedient for giving full effect to the provisions of this Act and for the due administration thereof.
 (2) Without limiting the general power to make regulations conferred by this section, regulations may be made under this section—
-  (a) Prescribing forms to be used in respect of any proceedings to which this Act applies:
+  (a) prescribing forms to be used in respect of any proceedings to which this Act applies:
-  (b) Prescribing fees to be paid in respect of any proceedings to which this Act applies:
+  (b) prescribing fees to be paid in respect of any proceedings to which this Act applies:
-  (c) Prescribing the fees, travelling allowances, and expenses payable to interpreters and to persons giving evidence in proceedings to which this Act applies:
+  (c) prescribing the fees, travelling allowances, and expenses payable to interpreters and to persons giving evidence in proceedings to which this Act applies:
-  (d) Prescribing the costs and charges payable by parties in proceedings to which this Act applies:
+  (d) prescribing the costs and charges payable by parties in proceedings to which this Act applies:
-  (e) Providing for any other matters in respect of which regulations are contemplated under this Act.
+  (e) providing for any other matters in respect of which regulations are contemplated under this Act.
 (3)

 ### 411 Consequential amendments
 (1) The enactments specified in Schedule 3 to this Act are hereby amended in the manner indicated in that Schedule.
 (2) Every reference in any other enactment—shall, unless the context otherwise requires, be read as a reference to a crime involving dishonesty within the meaning of section 2 of this Act, and, in the case of a reference to a conviction as aforesaid, to a conviction of any such crime, whether on indictment or on summary prosecution.
-  (a) To a crime involving dishonesty, or an offence involving dishonesty, within the meaning of Part 9 of the Crimes Act 1908, or within the meaning of section 237 of that Act; or
+  (a) to a crime involving dishonesty, or an offence involving dishonesty, within the meaning of Part 9 of the Crimes Act 1908, or within the meaning of section 237 of that Act; or
-  (b) To a conviction of any such crime or offence as aforesaid— (3) Every reference in any enactment to a bill of indictment, or to the preferring or filing of a bill of indictment before the grand jury, or to the filing or finding of an indictment by the grand jury, or to an indictment found, or any other similar expression, shall be read as a reference to an indictment or, as the case may require, to the filing of an indictment in the High Court or in a District Court (as the case may require), or to an indictment filed.
+  (b) to a conviction of any such crime or offence as aforesaid— (3) Every reference in any enactment to a bill of indictment, or to the preferring or filing of a bill of indictment before the grand jury, or to the filing or finding of an indictment by the grand jury, or to an indictment found, or any other similar expression, shall be read as a reference to an indictment or, as the case may require, to the filing of an indictment in the High Court or in a District Court (as the case may require), or to an indictment filed.

 ### 412 Repeals and savings